SAGA: Spectral Adversarial Geometric Attack on 3D Meshes: Analysis

-This section includes a complementary analysis of the attack.
-First, we use t-SNE~\cite{van2008visualizing} to embed the autoencoder's (AE's) latent space into a 2D illustration, as depicted in Figure~\ref{fig:coma_tsne}.
+We use t-SNE~\cite{van2008visualizing} to embed the autoencoder's (AE's) latent space into a 2D illustration, as depicted in Figure~\ref{fig:coma_tsne}.
 The latent representations of clean shapes from different semantic classes are distinctly separated.
 The representations of several adversarial examples are also displayed.
 The adversarial examples are encoded into their target's typical latent representation, demonstrating that the attack alters the encoder's predictions.

-In addition, we present the spectral analysis of SAGA on the SMAL dataset~\cite{zuffi20173d}.
-The technical information about the analysis is explained in Section~\ref{sec:analysis}.
-The results are displayed in Figure~\ref{fig:smal_beta}.
-The perturbation’s magnitude is optimized to follow the natural spectral behavior of the data.
-The focus on the eigenvectors of low frequencies promotes the preservation of subtle geometric details since those are expressed by the eigenvectors of higher frequencies.